Wavetek Signal Generator

 actually gives 16dBm.
 My guess is that, like the HP8640B, the

-Wavetek has extra circuitry for outputs at this level.
-Of course,
+Wavetek may have extra circuitry for outputs at this level.
+Of

-I've carried out lots of repairs to the RF path but haven't touched
+course, I've carried out lots of repairs to the RF path but haven't

-any of the preset adjustments, indeed if there are such things.
+touched any of the preset adjustments, indeed if there are such

-There is a strong possibility that there are pots or even firmware
+things.
+There is a strong possibility that there are pots or

-settings, for the feedback circuitry to maintain a flat response
+even firmware settings, for the feedback circuitry to maintain

 I looked in the Wavetek manual